Bank Alfalah

 Bank Alfalah Limited (/ur/ bank-al-fuh-LAH), formerly known as Habib Credit and Exchange Bank, is a Pakistani commercial bank headquartered in Karachi.
-It is a subsidiary of an Emirati conglomerate, Abu Dhabi United Group.
+It is a subsidiary of an Emirati conglomerate, Abu Dhabi Group.

-It is one of the largest private banks in Pakistan with a network of more than 890 branches in more than 200 cities across Pakistan with an international presence in Bangladesh, Afghanistan, Bahrain and UAE of 12 branches.
-The Bank is listed on the Pakistan Stock Exchange.
+It is one of the largest private banks in Pakistan with a network of more than 1,100 branches in more than 200 cities across Pakistan.
+It is listed on the Pakistan Stock Exchange.